Shkreli isn't on trial for drug prices, it's this 'Ponzi-like' scheme

-Self-described “pharma bro” Martin Shrkeli made headlines for raising the price of a drug for AIDS patients over 5,000 percent, but that's not why he's in court this week.
+Self-described “pharma bro” Martin Shkreli made headlines for raising the price of a drug for AIDS patients over 5,000 percent, but that's not why he's in court this week.

 Instead he faces eight counts of wire and securities fraud related to his time as portfolio manager of two hedge funds, MSMB and MSMB Healthcare, and as founder and CEO of a pharmaceutical company Retrophin.